 Gleason monitors continuously for NOx and CO

+[Are each of the foregoing required??]

 All three plants began operation in year 2000.
 We do not have two years of monitoring data.
 For Lincoln Center and Gleason, we will provide all CEMS data since the certification date, respectively, July 31, and August 14, 2000.